awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/secret-manager-component.md

 <a name="public-component-type-plugin-para2"></a>This component uses the same log file as the Greengrass nucleus\.
 For more information, see [Monitor AWS IoT Greengrass logs](monitor-logs.md)\.

 <a name="public-component-type-more-information"></a>For more information, see [Component types](develop-greengrass-components.md#component-types)\.

+## Operating system<a name="secret-manager-component-os-support"></a>

+This component can be installed on core devices that run the following operating systems:
++ Linux
++ Windows

 ## Requirements<a name="secret-manager-component-requirements"></a>